stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Templates/readme.txt

     STM32F429xx/439xx devices.

-  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices), STM32437I-EVAL (STM32F427xx/STM32F437xx Devices) and STM324x9I-EVAL
+  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices), STM32437I-EVAL (STM32F427xx/STM32F437xx Devices) and
-    (STM32F429xx/STM32F439xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.
+    STM324x9I-EVAL RevB (STM32F429xx/STM32F439xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.

-@par How to use it?
+@par How to use it ?

-In order to make the program work, you must do the following :
+In order to make the program work, you must do the following:
  + EWARM
     - Open the Template.eww workspace
     - Rebuild all files: Project->Rebuild all